 Nothing could be further from the truth.

 Stats attest to this.
-According to one source, Citizens Financial Group, Inc, 60% of university-graduates under the age of 35 are expected to pay off their student loans in their 40s.
+According to one source, Citizens Financial Group, Inc, 60% of university-graduates under the age of 35 are expected to pay off their federal or private student loans in their 40s.

 This is encouraging news!
 Here’s why:

 - The fact that over half of debtors will be debt-free relatively early into their lives does show that there is a light at the end of the tunnel.

 - Those 60% of people have never considered any of the student-loan payment strategies that we are going to suggest.

 Let’s look at this again: a significant number of people can be expected to pay off their student loans: and these are people who haven’t even explored any alternative loan-repayment options.

 This shows that paying off private and federal loans doesn’t have to be a Herculean task.
 The main challenge would be paying them off fast, something that you can do with proper planning and consistency.

 But how?
 Below, you’ll find all the information you need to help pay off student loans broken down into 9 simple-to-follow steps.

 How to Pay Off Student Loans Fast – Quick Summary